-- ONLY use safe drinking (potable) water in your boat's freshwater system. - ONLY use FDA approved "drinking water safe" hoses when filling the freshwater tank. - NEVER use common garden hoses for drinking water. - Read the Freshwater System section in the Sport Boat Owner's Manual. - The freshwater fill deck fitting is marked WATER. - Pressurize the freshwater system by either turning On the freshwater pump switch (the battery switch must also be On). - For the location of the freshwater pump switch, see the Component Locations section in Chapter 2 of this supplement. - Always turn Off the city water supply on the dock before leaving your boat unattended. - Turn Off the freshwater pump switch when your boat is not in use or when the freshwater tank is empty. - Inspect and clean the freshwater filter often (the filter is located on the freshwater pump). - If your boat is to be left unattended for a long period of time, pump the freshwater tank dry to prevent stored water from becoming stagnant and distasteful. - If the freshwater system needs to be disinfected, ask your dealer about treatments available for your boat's system.
+- ONLY use safe drinking (potable) water in your boat's freshwater system. - ONLY use FDA approved "drinking water safe" hoses when filling the freshwater tank or connecting to city water. - NEVER use common garden hoses for drinking water.

+- Read the Freshwater System section in the Sport Boat Owner's Manual. - The freshwater fill deck fitting is marked WATER. - Pressurize the freshwater system by either: a. turning On the freshwater pump switch (the battery switch must also be On) or; b. connecting to city water (if equipped). - For the locations of the freshwater pump switch and the city water inlet, see the Component Locations section in Chapter 2 of this supplement. - If your boat is equipped with a city water inlet, always turn Off the city water supply on the dock before leaving your boat unattended. - Turn Off the freshwater pump switch when your boat is not in use or when the freshwater tank is empty. - Inspect and clean the freshwater filter often (the filter is located on the freshwater pump). - If your boat is to be left unattended for a long period of time, pump the freshwater tank dry to prevent stored water from becoming stagnant and distasteful. - If the freshwater system needs to be disinfected, ask your dealer about treatments available for your boat's system.